 Today, FaceTime is preinstalled on all Apple hardware and supports a number of really fun and useful features, from cute Animojis, Memojis and stickers to allowing up to 32 people on a single call.
 And because FaceTime also has a voice call component — FaceTime Audio — you can easily route calls over data or Wi-Fi whenever you like, where your conversations will sound infinitely better than they do over your cellular provider's voice network.

 The only downside to FaceTime is of course that it is exclusive to Apple hardware.
 But between all the people who own iPhones, iPads and Macs these days, it shouldn't be difficult to find someone to FaceTime with.

 The beauty of using Facebook Messenger for video chat is that you're probably already signed up to use it.
 As long as you have a Facebook account and the Facebook Messenger app on your phone (or are logged into the Facebook Messenger web app on your computer), you can start video chatting with your Facebook friends right now.
 Even if you had a Facebook account at one time and have since deactivated it, you can still use Messenger.

 Just tap the little video camera icon in the upper-right corner of the screen, and you can start a call with an individual or chat group.
-And just like Skype, up to 50 people can be present on a Facebook Messenger video call at the same time — a good sight greater than the maximum 32 video chatters that Apple's Group FaceTime supports.
+And just like Skype, up to 50 people can be present on a Facebook Messenger video call at the same time — a good sight greater than the maximum 32 video chatters supported by Apple's FaceTime and Google Duo.
 Plus, even while you video chat, you can still use Facebook Messenger's myriad other functions, like sending chat messages, stickers and so on.

 WhatsApp is one of the most popular messaging alternatives on smartphones today, both because it's a snap to join with only a phone number and because many of your friends and family are probably already using it (or at least have an account).